Private limited companies (PLC) are the most popular type of business entity in Hong Kong: they make 99% of all businesses registered there.

 It needs at least 1 shareholder.
 Maximum is 50.
 Both individuals and companies can own shares.
 The minimum paid-up capital is HK$1.
-You can pick another currency and invest 1 euro, 1 yuan, etc. This means a company can only issue 1 share worth HK$1 and it will work just fine.
+You can pick another currency and invest 1 euro, 1 yuan, etc. This means an organization can only issue 1 share worth HK$1 and it will work just fine.

 It needs at least 1 director.
 No local director is needed, unlike, for example, in Singapore, Malaysia, or Indonesia.
-You, as the company owner, can be the only shareholder and the only director.
+You, as the business owner, can be the only shareholder and the only director.

 It needs a Company Secretary.
-This can be either a Hong-Kong based individual or a company with an office in Hong Kong and legal right to do this.
-The work of a company secretary is to maintain the company’s statutory books and records and ensure the company’s compliance with all reporting requirements.
+This can be either a Hong-Kong based individual or a business organization with an office here and legal right to do this.
+The work of a corporate secretary is to maintain the business’s statutory books and records and ensure the compliance with all reporting requirements.